 According to a study done by CampaignMonitor, email marketing is the dominant marketing channel, and there is an average of $44 ROI for every $1 spent by your company.
 That’s a huge deal!

-As business people, it’s important to understand why ROI is vital to your success.
+As business people, it’s essential to understand why ROI is vital to your success.
 Yes, investing in certain things is how to build a successful company, but the return you get is the part that determines whether that investment was worth it or not.

 According to that same study, there is 320% more revenue generated when using automated email marketing.
 What more could you want?